 Cattania's theoretical and computational studies of earthquakes complement current research in seismology, geomechanics, and rock physics at EAPS and MIT’s Civil and Environmental Engineering, via the Earth Resources Laboratory.

 Cattania received her bachelor’s and master’s degrees from the University of Cambridge in experimental and theoretical physics.
 She earned a PhD in geophysics from the GFZ German Research Center for Geosciences/University of Potsdam, where she was a guest scientist.
-She later joined the Woods Hole Oceanographic Institution as a guest investigator, before becoming a postdoctoral fellow at Stanford University and GFZ German Research Center for Geosciences/University of Potsdam.
-Cattania is now a postdoctoral scholar at Stanford University.
+She later joined the Woods Hole Oceanographic Institution as a guest investigator, before becoming a postdoctoral fellow at Stanford University.